laanwj/laanwj.github.io/_posts/2016-09-04-blatsting-command-and-control.md

 ### Setup

-To figure out the details of how the communication works I've set up a simulation environment, which I've termed BEECHPONYZOO (named after BLATSTING's probable predecessor), where BLATSTING modules running in a simulation can communicate with the Listening Post executable `lp` running in a VM, in a way isolated from the real network:
+To figure out the details of how the communication works I've set up a simulation environment, which I've termed BEECHPONYZOO (named after BLATSTING's probable predecessor), where BLATSTING modules running in a simulation can communicate with the Listening Post executable `lp` running in a VM, in a way isolated from the real network and bare hardware:

 <pre>
   BEECHPONYZOO